CONVENIENCE HAS LED TO A PLASTIC CRISIS

+We have only been using single use plastics for about 50 years and during that time have become very dependent upon them, especially in recent years.
+We have already used more of these items in the 21st century than we did in all of the previous century.
 Single-use bottles, to-go food containers and plastic bags are highly energy intensive products – a lot of fossil fuels are used to make and transport them to stores.
 Single use plastics have a very low recycling rate, and there is not a robust recycling market for the small percentage that makes it to a blue bin.
-Their lightweight composition allows them to escape easily from trash cans, meaning they end up in our oceans, streams, and rivers.
+This has become more apparent as China stopped taking our waste plastic and there is no alternate market for them.
+The lightweight composition of plastics allows them to escape easily from trash cans, meaning they often end up in our oceans, streams, and rivers.
 They then photodegrade into tiny bits that never go away.
 Our oceans are filling up with these plastic bits, where they attract other chemicals and become toxic ‘pills’ that work their way up the food chain.
 The disposal side of plastics, like so many other fossil fuel products, is not taken into account when calculating their cost.

 WHAT CEC IS DOING

 CEC championed single use bag reduction laws starting in 2008.
 Working with a local coalition, we achieved success in Carpinteria, Santa Barbara and unincorporated Santa Barbara County.
 These laws eliminated more than 100 million bags in our region and helped push the state to take action.In 2016, CEC was part of a statewide coalition advocating for the passage of Prop 67.
 The effort was successful and California now has the nation’s first statewide bag reduction law.
 This law has been implemented seamlessly and has eliminated the distribution of 12 billion bags annually.

 - Single Use Expanded Polystyrene (EPS or Styrofoam)